-National Centre for Performing Arts (NCPA)
+National Centre for Performing Arts Mumbai

 Playing host to over 600 performances annually, the NCPA has the distinction of being India's largest, most holistic performing arts centre.
 It also embodies Mumbai's 'soft power'.
 The NCPA was the brainchild of JRD Tata and Dr Jamshed Bhabha, two visionaries who saw India's need for an all-encompassing world-class performing arts centre.
-Built on land reclaimed from the sea, the NCPA today, approaching the fiftieth year of its existence, is one of Mumbai’s best-known landmarks.
+It has 5 modern theatres, a photography gallery and extensive archival and library facilities located in the heart of Mumbai’s downtown business district.

 NCPA's mission is to provide leadership on a national level as India’s premier performing arts, research and training centre through the presentation of Indian and international art forms, the promotion of excellence and the preservation of India’s rich cultural heritage.